-Check Show on mobile to show your pop-up to visitors using a mobile device.
+To show your pop-up to visitors using a mobile device, check Show on mobile

-For the best display, the pop-up will automatically have a different look on mobile.
+For the best display, the pop-up will have a different look on mobile.
 To customize it, use the style tweaks in the Mobile section of the Style panel.
-You can test how this will appear using Device View.
+You can test how this will appear using device view.

 To show the pop-up again to all visitors the next time they visit, even if your settings would otherwise prevent it, click the Reset button.